sedhossein/ML-learning/Notes/2. Supervised Learning/artificial neural networks/README.md

 - Can work with minimal data
 - Can learn on noisily data
 - Its inspiration based on nature
+- we doing learning curve/cycle based on threshold

 #### concepts
 - Neurons